International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

   * For distributed platform setups (e.g. with kubernetes): 1 P_UID for the setup maps to n PIKs for the servers in this distributed platform.
   * If connector is run in one protected VM (e.g. SEV SNP): 1 P_UID is mapped to 1 PIK for this SEV-SNP VM.
   * If multiple protected VMs (e.g. SEV SNP) form a distributed platform setup: 1 UID for the setup maps to n PIKs for the VMs which comprise this setup.
+  * Valid P_UIDs are mapped to a C_UID in the DAPS.
+The platform information is verified by another IDS Connector using remote attestation.

 ![Identity mapping for different scenarios](./media/identity_mapping.png)
 #### _Figure 4.1.2.2: Identities for IDS Connector Services and Platforms_